 The fair value of the contingent consideration liability was determined as of the acquisition date using unobservable inputs.
 These inputs include the estimated amount and timing of future revenues, the probability of success (achievement of the various contingent events) and a risk-adjusted discount rate of approximately 14.8% used to adjust the probability-weighted cash flows to their present value.
 Subsequent to the acquisition date, at each reporting period, the contingent consideration liability will be re-measured at then current fair value with changes recorded in the Consolidated Statement of Operations.
 Changes in any of the inputs may result in significant adjustments to the recorded fair value.
-Re-measurement of the contingent consideration liability at March 31, 2019 resulted in a reduction of the contingent consideration liability of \$325,000.
+Re-measurement of the contingent consideration liability of \$325,000.